-Guaranteed to delight and inspire, our San Francisco store at the Fort Mason Center for Arts & Culture has all the basics plus a lot more to fulfill your creative desires and stimulate your imagination.
+The only art store in the country located within a national park, our San Francisco store at the Fort Mason Center for Arts & Culture is guaranteed to delight and inspire.
+Come fulfill your creative desires and stimulate your imagination.

 Our San Francisco store is located at the Fort Mason Center for Arts & Culture, a destination in itself within the Golden Gate National Recreation Center.

-Address: Fort Mason Center, 2 Marina Blvd, Bldg D
+Address: Fort Mason Center, 2 Marina Blvd, Bldg D, San Francisco, CA 94123

 History - Fort Mason's use as a coastal artillery post began in 1863, when the army established Black Point Battery.
 Rodman cannons were installed to defend gold-rich San Francisco against potential Confederate attack during the Civil War.
 By the early 20th century, Fort Mason was transformed into a logistical and transport hub for the U.S. Army.
-The army constructed massive piers and storehouses at the waterfront connected by a system of railway spurs to support the needs of new U.S. military outposts on the Philippines, Hawaii, and various Pacific Islands.
+They constructed massive piers and storehouses at the waterfront connected by a system of railway spurs to support the needs of new U.S. military outposts on the Philippines, Hawaii, and various Pacific Islands.
 From the 1920s through World War II, the San Francisco Port of Embarkation played a critical role in the movement of supplies and troops to the Pacific.
 During World War II, 1,600,000 American soldiers and 23.5 million tons of supplies left these piers for the war in the Pacific.

 In 1972, the San Francisco Port of Embarkation was listed as a National Historic Landmark.
 The National Park Service took over the administration of the site in the 1970s as a part of the Golden Gate National Recreation Area.
-In 1976 lower Fort Mason became the Fort Mason Center, a non-profit commited to supporting San Francisco’s artistic community.
+FMCAC was established in 1977.

 Today - Flax is located in Building D, one of the four warehouse buildings completed in 1915.
 Before opening our store in November 2015, we removed sheetrock and flooring and decades of clutter to expose the original surfaces, windows and doors.
 Our store space remodel was the first in FMC to retain the building's character and embrace its status as a historical landmark.
 Look above our glass storefront and you'll see the hinged canopy-style warehouse door in its full open position.
 It and the other warehouse doors remain fully operational.
-To learn more about Fort Mason Center for Arts & Culture, click here, and view the video below that presents the vision and purpose of the Center, a jewel within the Golden Gate National Park system.
+To learn more about Fort Mason Center for Arts & Culture, visit their website here, and view the video below that presents the vision and purpose of the Center, a jewel within the Golden Gate National Park system.
 We encourage you to subscribe to their events newsletter (click here).
 You can also discover Fort Mason Center through a self-guided walking tour available on the Parks Conservancy website.
 You can start at Upper Fort Mason and end at FLAX!